 Your donation will also help fund essential healthcare, nutrition, clean water and child protection to children who need us most.
 No other children’s rights organisation has the reach or the credibility that UNICEF does with governments, communities and partners.
 Together, we can help reach as many children as possible.

-You can give a child like Nyayang the chance every girl deserves for the best start in life.
+You can give children like Nyayang and Fati the chance every girl deserves for the best start in life.

 “I miss my old school so much.
 I wish the war